ashierj/superdemo/doc/api/rest/index.md

 ## Redirects

-> Introduced in GitLab 16.4 [with a flag](../../user/feature_flags.md) named `api_redirect_moved_projects`.
-Disabled by default.
+> Introduced in GitLab 16.4.

-FLAG:
-On GitLab.com, this feature is not available.
-On self-managed GitLab, by default this feature is not available.
-To make it available, an administrator can [enable the feature flag](../../user/feature_flags.md) named `api_redirect_moved_projects`.

 REST API can respond with a redirect and users should be able to handle such responses.
 The users should follow the redirect and repeat the request to the URI specified in the `Location` header.